 Tagtiv8 & Testing

 Testing exists.
-As teachers, we know that AfL helps us and children identify the areas on which we need to develop.
+As teachers, we know that Assessment for Learning helps us and children identify the areas on which we need to develop.
 However, the current system that fixates on testing is wrong on so many levels.

 Just ask Michael Rosen, as seen in his blog post, ‘The Data have Landed’.